-Prior to pupillage, Athena gained valuable experience working in-house at a start-up providing online invoice discounting services.
-She is confident undertaking work involving complex financial products and facilities and collections operations.
+Before coming to the Bar, Athena gained valuable experience undertaking in-house work.
+Between 2012 and 2013, she worked at a start-up providing online invoice discounting services (the first of its kind in Europe).
+As such, she is confident undertaking work involving complex financial products and facilities and collections operations.
 Working with institutional investors and with SMEs also honed Athena’s understanding of the needs of corporate clients and how best to deliver for them.

-Athena has also worked as a paralegal at the Office of Communications (Ofcom).
-She undertook a wide variety of work including advising upon competition, procurement and public law issues and drafting documents for the Leveson Inquiry.
+Between 2011 and 2012, Athena gained experience of the telecoms industry and related regulatory, public law and competition law issues through her work as a paralegal at the Office of Communications (Ofcom).
+She undertook a wide variety of work including advising upon competition and procurement disputes and judicial reviews and also drafted documents for the Leveson Inquiry.
 She worked with people at all levels of seniority and across Ofcom’s departments, and continues to enjoy working as part of a team as well as individually.

 Athena welcomes instructions from solicitors, in-house legal departments and qualified foreign lawyers.